You searched for: “ad libitum”

-This is usually shortened to ad lib. [with or without a period].
+This is usually shortened to ad lib. and can be written with or without a period.
 Ad lib is used both as a verb and as a noun.

 When used in the entertainment world, to ad lib means to improvise, to add an impromptu word or statement to a script.
 As a noun, an ad lib is an "off-the-cuff", or unprepared, remark.